DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 ---
 ## Summary

 This streamlit app provides a real-time NBA dashboard that pulls live data from multiple sources and helps fans quickly identify the most watchable game on TV.
-Users can tune the game rating formula and dive into interactive visuals for any matchup.
+Users can tune the game-rating formula and dive into interactive visuals for any matchup.

 Check out the live app here: [nbawatch.streamlit.app](https://nbawatch.streamlit.app) <br>
 And the GitHub repo here: [nba_scoreboard_2026](https://github.com/DMcDonough26/nba_scoreboard_2026)